hfzsham/Marketing-Dashboard-Mock-PowerBI/README.md

 A few minor transformations were perfomed on the data in the spreadsheet, including the use of a PivotTable to understand the count of ```_engagement``` by each type and PowerQuery to perform minor cleaning before loading into PowerBI.

 ## Questions
-A few questions key questions I came up with while looking at the raw data:
+Some questions I came up with while looking at the raw data:

 1. How many of the client's emails were clicked, opened and downloaded?
 2. What is the location breakdown of the marketing campaing?